 What You're Actually Paying For in Luxury Moisturizer

-Skin barrier repair is one of the best-understood processes in dermatology.
-Ceramides, cholesterol, and fatty acids rebuild the lipid matrix.
+Skin barrier support is one of the best-understood areas in cosmetic skincare.
+Ceramides, cholesterol, and fatty acids support the lipid matrix.
 Glycerin and hyaluronic acid bind water.
-Emollients (oils, butters, silicones) provide occlusion.
-These mechanisms work identically whether the product cost $8 or $435.
+Emollients (oils, butters, silicones) add cushion and reduce a tight feel.
+These mechanisms are not exclusive to luxury products.

-What luxury moisturizers do sometimes provide: more refined textures, a polished brand experience, clever fragrances, and (occasionally) unique patented ingredients with specific clinical claims.
-What they rarely provide: measurably better clinical outcomes when tested against well-formulated drugstore equivalents.
+What luxury moisturizers do sometimes provide: more refined textures, a polished brand experience, elegant fragrance, and occasionally unique patented ingredients with specific claims.
+What they do not automatically provide: better results for every skin type.

-Each pair below matches the luxury original on the functional mechanism -- not the fragrance, brand, or packaging.
+Each pair below overlaps with the luxury original on a functional mechanism -- not the exact fragrance, brand experience, packaging, or study portfolio.

 The 6 Best High-End Moisturizer Dupes